user576g/The-sum-of-digits/README.md

 Source code this program is in file fastSum.cpp Compile it and try to get sum for range from 0 to 1000000000000.
 Is it more faster than first program, isn't?

-So, this problem is good example how we can create more better algorithms using mathematical and logic methods. https://github.com/user576g/The-sum-of-digits/blob/master/solved!.JPG
+So, this problem is good example how we can create more better algorithms using mathematical and logical methods. https://github.com/user576g/The-sum-of-digits/blob/master/solved!.JPG